dribnet/purvs/README.md

 ## MDDN 242 2020 Assignment 2

-So I've gone for an abstract aproach, I have done letter A-D and am going to try and finish my alphabet tonight.
-I have been reall busy with animation and have fallen behind abit.
-I want to add opacity onto one of the triangles so there is a cool colour change inbetween the two.
+Here is a progress pic of my alphabet so far, I also changed the green and blue to a red and blue.
+I really like the colour balance with the form of the letter, it really unifies the whole thing.
+The shadow in between the two shapes is also a really cool feature.

 My letter parameters